joinpursuit/AC_4_Web/units/fundamentals/lessons/error_handling/error_handling.md

 ### Exercise

-This is what a jest `expect` statemnt looks like:
+This is what a jest `expect` statement looks like:

 ```js
 var p1 = new Vector(1, 2);